amd/ryzen-ai-documentation/docs/runtime_setup.rst

 The Vitis AI Execution Provider (VAI EP) requires a runtime configuration file.
 A default version of this runtime configuration file can be found in the Ryzen AI Software installation tree: :file:`%RYZEN_AI_INSTALLATION_PATH%\\voe-4.0-win_amd64\\vaip_config.json`.

-It is recommended to create a copy of the :file:`vaip_config.json` file in your project directory and point to this copy when initializing the inference session.
-Refer to the :doc:`modelrun` page for more details on how to set up an inference session with the Vitis AI Execution Provider.
+It is required to create a copy of the :file:`vaip_config.json` file in your project directory and use this copy when initializing the inference session.
+The Vitis AI EP and the runtime configuration file used by the application must be taken from the same Ryzen AI Software release package.
+Refer to the :doc:`modelrun` page for more details on how to set up an inference session with the Vitis AI EP.